icl-utk-edu/plasma/README.md

 Get PLASMA
 ==========
-One way to get PLASMA source code is to clone the repository:
+One way to get PLASMA is to clone the repository.
+Click the `Clone` tab in the navigation bar on the left.
+Typically, the command is:
 ```
 hg clone ssh://hg@bitbucket.org/icl/plasma
 ```
+Alternatively, click the `Downloads` tab in the navigation bar, and then the `Tags` tab, to download the current state of the repository (tip) or any of the numbered releases.

 Documentation
 =============